-New Zealand SO/Luke Dollmann.
+New Zealand Symphony Orchestra conducted by Luke Dollmann.
 Recorded by RNZ Concert, 1 September 2010.

 Tom McLeod’s musical background spans many worlds, bringing a diverse range of influences to his work in film and television, theatre and orchestral projects.
 In 2015 he won the “APRA Best Original Music in a series" award at the APRA Silver Scrolls for his score for the TV show Girl vs Boy.
 He has collaborated with a wide range of artists, including The Phoenix Foundation, Tim Beveridge, and the New Zealand Symphony Orchestra.